zander1268/custorama/README.md

 **Limited number of repeat customers***

-Because Gamma Gamma model fitters do not accept zero values in freq and montetary values, I had to fit and validate on the limited subset of users with a repeat purchases.
-Given the class imbalence this is a limited group.
+Because Gamma Gamma model fitters do not accept zero values in freq and monetary values, I had to fit and validate on the limited subset of users with a repeat purchases.
+Given the class imbalance this is a limited group.
 Ideally, there would be more data that included a greater number of repeat purchasers to help better validate gamma gamma model and demonstrate the performance of BG/NBD model over the dummy model.

 ## Conclusion

-This project succesfully created a user-friendly CLV prediction engine and validated it's performance on real world transactional data from Olist with minimal error.
-The app is built on the same data processing and modeling techniques as the validated model but is capable of taking in unsctructured and unseen data from new merchants and returning important CLV predictions.
+This project successfully created a user-friendly CLV prediction engine and validated it's performance on real world transactional data from Olist with minimal error.
+The app is built on the same data processing and modeling techniques as the validated model but is capable of taking in unstructured and unseen data from new merchants and returning important CLV predictions.
 The app will empower merchants to make better decisions and delight customers.
 It opens the door to a number of business analyses; marketing ROI, sales forecasts, company valuation, churn risk, and persona analysis.
-Olist can quickly roll out this tool to it's e-commerce merchants and enjoy greater commisions and retention rate.
+Olist can quickly roll out this tool to it's e-commerce merchants and enjoy greater commissions and retention rate.